Wishyouerehere9610/simulationk8s/kubernetes/basic/docker.registry/docker.registry.md

 ## main usage

-* chart-museum for helm charts
+* a registry for docker

 ## conceptions